 - To enable participation in RADeep through the setting up of European disease specific Network of centers dealing with RAD and existing public and private registries of patients and preventive programmes.

-- To promote interoperability of data in line with the European Union Rare Diseases platform for registries by a) fostering the expansion and use of the international codification schemes ICD, ORPHA, SNOMED and HPO and b) incorporating the use of EUPID as global unique identifier for the generation of rare disease patients’ pseudonyms as GDPR-compliant tool provided by the EU RD Platform.
+- To promote interoperability of data in line with the European Union Rare Diseases platform for registries by a) fostering the expansion and use of the international codification schemes ICD, ORPHA, SNOMED and HPO and b) incorporating the use of a pseudonymisation tool GDPR-compliant provided by the EU RD Platform for the generation of rare disease patients’ pseudonyms.

 - To engage research community to promote -OMICS based research on drug-able targets and clinical trials by the identification of groups of patients with confirmed diagnosis of RAD and with common demographics and primary clinical disease manifestations.